11 Ways To Soothe a Fussy Baby - Baby Chick

 Share

-Strategies to Soothe a Fussy Baby
+Strategies To Soothe a Fussy Baby

 1. Baby Massage

 It can be uncomfortable when babies have gas or need to move their bowels.
-It is not necessarily painful, but it is a new sensation because babies don’t move their bowels in utero, and anything you can do to help move things along quicker will be beneficial.
-Infant massage has several strokes to the abdominal area that help move the bowels.
-Infant massage has many benefits, including calming the baby, regulating sleep/wake cycles, and helping babies get deeper/more restful sleep.
+It is not necessarily painful, but it is a new sensation because babies don’t move their bowels in utero.
+Anything you can do to help things move along more quickly will be beneficial.

 2. Swaddle